The Brownian Spatial Coalescent: Introduction

 The $\Lambda$- and $\Xi$-coalescents appear as a universal limiting object for the genealogies of a wide range of population models \cite{bbschweinsberg,xiexamples1,schweinsbergGW,xiexamples2,xiexamples3,lambdadormancy}, including diploid populations \cite{diploid1,diploid2,diploid3} and populations where offspring sizes are not exchangeable~\cite{xicanningsnotexchangeable}.
 However, they cannot fully describe the genealogies of a \emph{structured} population, where every individual has a \emph{type} or \emph{location} evolving in some space $E$.
 Typically, type is the appropriate interpretation in a genetic model, and location is appropriate in a model of a geographically dispersing population.
 We usually refer to spatial locations from now on, but the genetic interpretation remains valid throughout.
 On top of the set of lineages $\fpart_t$, an associated coalescent process needs to keep track of the spatial location $\boldsymbol X_t(u)$ of every lineage $u\in \fpart_t$, which we summarise in a map $\boldsymbol X_t\colon \fpart_t \to E$.

-\begin{definition} A \emph{spatial coalescent} is a c\`adl\`ag Feller Markov process $(\fpart_t,\boldsymbol X_t)_{t \ge 0}$ such that $\fpart_t \in \mathcal{P}$ and $\boldsymbol X_t \colon \fpart_t \to E$ for all $t \ge 0$, and all transitions in $(\fpart_t)$ can be obtained by merging partition elements.
+\begin{definition} A \emph{spatial coalescent} is a right-continuous Feller Markov process $(\fpart_t,\boldsymbol X_t)_{t \ge 0}$ such that $\fpart_t \in \mathcal{P}$ and $\boldsymbol X_t \colon \fpart_t \to E$ for all $t \ge 0$, and all transitions in $(\fpart_t)$ can be obtained by merging partition elements.
 It is called \emph{label invariant} if its law is invariant under changing the labels of the initial set of lineages. \end{definition} A precise definition is in \cref{def:coal,def:labelinv}.
-The Feller property is a form of continuity in the initial condition that implies the strong Markov property, and is automatic in the non-spatial setting.
-The label invariance assumption is equivalent to the requirement that the empirical measure $\sum_{u\in \fpart_t} \delta_{\boldsymbol X_t(u)}$ is a Markov process.
+The Feller property---which is automatic in the non-spatial setting---is a form of continuity in the initial condition that, together with right-continuity of sample paths, implies the strong Markov property~\cite[Thm.\ 8.3]{rogers}.
+The label invariance assumption is equivalent to the requirement that the empirical measure $\sum_{u\in \fpart_t} \delta_{\boldsymbol X_t(u)}$ is a Markov process, which was pointed out to us by F\'elix Foutel-Rodier.